-(Address of principal executive offices) (zip code) (212) 692-7200
+(Address of principal executive offices) (zip code)

-(Registrant's telephone e number, including area c ode) Securities registered purs suant to Section 12(b) of the Act: Title of each class Shares of beneficial interest, par value \$0.0001 per share, classified as Common Stock Trading Symbol LXP Name of each exchange on which registered New York Stock Exchange 6.50% Series C Cumulative Convertible Preferred Stock, par value \$0.0001 per share LXPPRC New York Stock Exchange Securities registered pursua ant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ■ No □ Indicate by check mark if the registrant is not required to file reports purs suant to Section 13 or Section 15(d) of the Act.
-Yes \square No \blacksquare Indicate by check mark whether the registrant: (1) has filed all reports during the preceding 12 months (or for such shorter period that the Reg requirements for the past 90 days.
-Yes \blacksquare No \square 1 () Indicate by check mark whether the registrant has submitted electronical be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chap required to submit and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant has filed a report on and over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 audit report.
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, 'emerging growth company.
-See the definitions of "large accelerated filer", 'Rule 12b-2 of the Exchange Act. , , , , , , , , , , , , , , , , , , , , Large accelerated filer Accelerated filer Non-accelerated filer iler Smaller report ing company \square Emerging growth company \square If securities are registered pursuant to Section 12(b) of the Act, indicate teflect the correction of an error to previously issued financial statements.
-You nancial statements of the registrant included in the filing Indicate by check mark whether any of those error corrections are restate any of the registrant's executive officers during the relevant recovery period Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Act) .
-Yes □ No 🗷 incorporation of organization)
+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Shares of beneficial interest, par value \$0.0001 per share, classified as Common Stock LXP New York Stock Exchange 6.50% Series C Cumulative Convertible Preferred LXPPRC New York Stock Exchange Stock, par value \$0.0001 per share

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \blacksquare No \square

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+Yes \square No \square

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).
+Yes \square No \mathbb{E}

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗷

+The aggregate market value of the shares of beneficial interest, par value \$0.0001 per share, classified as common stock ("common shares") of LXP Industrial Trust held by non-affiliates as of June 30, 2023, which was the last business day of the registrant's most recently completed second fiscal quarter, was \$2,797,660,954 based on the closing price of the common shares on the New York Stock Exchange as of that date, which was \$9.75 per share.

-Number of common shares outstanding as of February 14, 2023 was 292,554,149.
+Number of common shares outstanding as of February 13, 2024 was 294,289,569.